Olympics: Triathletes fall sick after swimming in Seine – DW – 08/04/2024

 More triathletes fall sick

-Swiss officials had said on Saturday that triathlete Adrien Briffod, who also competed in the Seine on Wednesday, fell ill with a stomach infection.
+Swiss officials said Saturday that triathlete Adrien Briffod, who also swam in the Seine on Wednesday, fell ill with a stomach infection.

-And, on Sunday, Briffod's replacement Simon Westermann also had to withdraw because of a gastrointestinal infection but the latter had not participated in any swims in the Seine.
+And, on Sunday, Briffod's replacement Simon Westermann also had to withdraw because of a gastrointestinal infection, although he had not participated in any swims in the Seine.

 Meanwhile, Norwegian triathlete Vetle Bergsvik Thorn also became sick a day after competing in the men's triathlon.